naninovel/docs/docs/guide/render-pipelines.md

 ## Limitations

 Some of the built-in effects and features (eg, Depth Of Field, Digital Glitch, [@startTrans] and [@finishTrans] commands) won't work with SRPs due to lack of the required rendering features.
-It's possible to replace most of the missing effects and features via various hacks and use them without modifying Naninovel's source code or package content; see [special effects guide](/guide/special-effects.md#adding-custom-effects) and [custom commands](/guide/custom-commands.md) guides for more information on extending the engine in that regard.
+It's possible to replace most of the missing effects and features via various hacks and use them without modifying Naninovel's source code or package content; see [special effects](/guide/special-effects.md#adding-custom-effects) and [custom commands](/guide/custom-commands.md) guides for more information on extending the engine in that regard.